Polycademy/PolyAuth/README.md

 - Storage Interface for Database Independent Functionality, will need to abstract PHPrbac
 - Cache Interface for DB calls
 - User Access Logs (just use Monolog)
+- CSRF checks

+Note that this does not do filtering or validation of data input.
+You still need to do this to prevent any problems.

 Install with Composer: